 Fig. Fiber optic sensors have been successfully employed for the aging monitoring of commercially available coolants in heavy duty industrial metal polishing machines in a collaboration with Kleemann S.A., in the framework of the project WelCOM

-A. El Sachat, A. Meristoudi, C. Markos, A. Papadopoulos, S. Katsikas, and C. Riziotis, "Characterization of industrial coolant fluids and ageing monitoring by wireless-enabled fiber optic sensors", Sensors MDPI (submitted).
+A. El Sachat, A. Meristoudi, C. Markos, A. Papadopoulos, S. Katsikas, and C. Riziotis, "Characterization of industrial coolant fluids and continuous ageing monitoring by wireless node-enabled fiber optic sensors", Sensors MDPI, 17, 568 (2017).

 II.
 Free Space Diffraction Based Remote Optical Sensors

 Further to optical fiber based sensors, certain applications often require a remote point sensing operation due mainly to specific restrictions of the surrounding environment under monitoring.